ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) It eliminates the need for project managers.
    - D) It reduces the number of projects being managed.

-3. **Open-Ended**: Describe the challenges a project manager might face when managing a team in a matrix organization.

-4. **Open-Ended**: How does the balance of power differ between a weak matrix and a strong project matrix?

-5. **True/False**: In a balanced functional matrix, the project manager and functional manager share power equally.
+3. **True/False**: In a balanced functional matrix, the project manager and functional manager share power equally.

 Would you like additional questions?